-Algorithm 2: Algorithm of the LinkLand influence function calculation algorithm Important variables used in the algorithm: startLink: the starting link of the actual influence zone. heapNodeList: nodes of the influence zone (initially empty). heapLinkList: links of the influence zone (initially empty). tempList: nodes to be added to the influence zone in the next round. actualHeapThreshold: sum of the weight of all links in heapLinkList / number of nodes in heapNodeList. / clear tempList add the two end-nodes of startLink to tempListwhile tempList is not empty { add all nodes of tempList to heapNodeList. for each link e connected to any nodes of tempList { if endpoints of e are already in heapNodeList { add e to heapLinkList } 1 clear tempList recalculate actualHeapThreshold maxNewHeapThreshold := actualHeapThreshold for each node n not in heapNodeList but having non-zero links lks with an endpoint in heapNodeList { newHeapThreshold := sum of the weight of all links in heapLinkList + sum weight of link in Iks newHeapThreshold := newHeapThreshold / (number of nodes in heapNodeList + 1) if newHeapThreshold > maxNewHeapThreshold { clear tempList maxNewHeapThreshold := newHeapThreshold if newHeapThreshold = maxNewHeapThreshold { add n to tempList } 1
+Important variables used in the algorithm:

+heapNodeList: elements of the community heap (initially empty).

+heapLinkList: links of the community heap (initially empty).

+tempList: elements to be added to the community heap in the next round.

+actualHeapThreshold: sum of the weight of all links in heapLinkList / number of elements in heapNodeList.

+'''

+/

+clear tempList

+add the two end-elements of startLink to tempListwhile tempList is not empty {

+add all elements of tempList to heapNodeList.

+for each link e connected to any elements of tempList {

+if endpoints of e are already in heapNodeList { add e to heapLinkList }

+clear tempList

+recalculate actualHeapThreshold

+maxNewHeapThreshold := actualHeapThreshold

+for each element n not in heapNodeList but having non-zero links lks with an endpoint in heapNodeList {

+newHeapThreshold := sum of the weight of all links in heapLinkList + sum weight of link in lks

+newHeapThreshold := newHeapThreshold / (number of elements in heapNodeList + 1)

+if newHeapThreshold > maxNewHeapThreshold {

+clear tempList

+maxNewHeapThreshold := newHeapThreshold

+if newHeapThreshold = maxNewHeapThreshold { add n to tempList }

+}

+'''